 Tracking medications is an important way of identifying medication-overuse headache.
 Many persistent headaches result from the rebound effect caused by the overuse of headache medications.

-Be sure to attempt to define the intensity of the headache.
-There are different scoring symptoms available that help communicate the severity of the pain to the doctor.
+Try to define the intensity of the headache.
+There are different scoring symptoms available that help measure severity of pain.
 For instance, the following is a number system that can be helpful:

 1 = Mild, barely noticeable